Home - Taxonomy - Geography - Biodiversity - Literature - Purchase RepFocus Recent updates

 Remarks: Previously confused with prasinus.
 Many older records of prasinus refer to coeruleus.

-Distribution: China (Guangxi, Guizhou, Hainan, Sichuan, Yunnan), Laos, Malaysia (West Malaysia), Myanmar, Thailand, Vietnam.
+Distribution: China (Guangxi, Guizhou, Sichuan, Yunnan), Laos, Malaysia (West Malaysia), Myanmar, Thailand, Vietnam.

 Verdigrophis prasinus